Check out Neil Diamond's Malibu beach pad with incredible views of the ocean. I like this house almost as much as I like his music.

 - Views: there are views from almost every room.

 - Kitchen: the kitchen is in my view, the best designed room of the home.
 Making a kitchen look fabulous never hurts.

-- Master bedroom: Has amazing view, balcony and fireplace.
+- Primary bedroom: Has amazing view, balcony and fireplace.
 It’s simplicity I also like.

 Image Source: Trulia